 How to Use and Make Comfrey Oil (and why it’s controversial)

 Comfrey is a controversial plant.
-Many gardeners have it growing somewhere whether it’s a relic of a past garden or used to make plant feed.
-Bees and other pollinators love it too and for that reason alone it’s a fabulous plant to have in an organic garden.
+Many gardeners have it growing somewhere, whether it’s a relic of a past garden or used to make plant feed.
+Bees and other pollinators love it, too, and for that reason alone, it’s a fabulous plant to have in an organic garden.
 I have several clumps in my allotment and use the leaves as a compost activator, a feed, and also in ointments.
 The reason I use it?
 In one study it’s been shown to accelerate skin healing by 58%[1].

+Comfrey is a powerful wound healer thanks to its allantoin, saponins, polysaccharides, and other natural plant chemicals.
+On par with calendula on that front, it can treat bruises, sprains, pulled muscles, and other tissue damage.
 It’s so powerful that it should not be used directly on open wounds.
 It can stimulate healing on the outside and trap microbes inside.
 You don’t want bacteria and other microorganisms inside wounds since they can cause abscesses[2].
 There’s another reason that it shouldn’t be used on wounds that we’ll come to shortly.

 It’s the leaves that you want to use to make medicinal salves.
 Once dried, it’s easy to use them to make comfrey oil.
 You use comfrey oil directly on the skin or mixed with other ingredients to make this Healing Salve.
 Please note that comfrey is a powerful medicinal herb and should not be used in daily skincare.
 It’s one for those special circumstances when your skin needs some deep therapy and healing.